Overview

 The Harbor Group, Inc. (“THG,” “we,” “us” or “our”) was founded in 1981.

-THG provides personalized financial planning and investment management to
+THG offers personalized financial planning and investment management to

 individuals, high net worth individuals, pension and profit sharing plans, trusts,